-Every year at Christmas coffee retailers Starbucks switch out their typical white cups for festive red cups.
-This simple change has become a beloved Christmas tradition amongst consumers.
+Every year at Christmas, coffee retailer Starbucks switches out their typical white cups for festive red cups.
+This simple change has become a beloved Christmas tradition among consumers.

 Crowdsource holiday snapshots from your fans

-Starbucks also gets heavily into the holiday season on social medias, by posting Christmas-themed (and Starbucks-themed) images, both crowd-sourced and their own content, on platforms like Instagram.
+Starbucks also gets heavily into the holiday season on social media, by posting Christmas-themed (and Starbucks-themed) images, both crowd-sourced and their own content, on platforms like Instagram.

 Celebrate all year round